 Born on January 1, 1830, in Triangle, New York, William was the son of Joseph and Eliza Stickney Mathewson, the seventh in a family of eight children.
-The family lived and worked on a farm, but from a young age, William was more inclined towards the wild and roving life of a hunter, and he longed for the adventurous life of a frontiersman.
-After his father’s death, he remained with his mother until he was 10 years old, attending country schools, and then resided with an older brother for three years.
-At the age of 13, he went into the lumber regions of Steuben County, New York, and there and in western Pennsylvania was employed in the lumber and mill business until he was 18 years old.
+The family lived and worked on a farm, but from a young age, William was more inclined towards a hunter’s wild and roving life, and he longed for the adventurous life of a frontiersman.
+After his father’s death, he remained with his mother until he was ten years old, attending country schools, and then resided with an older brother for three years.
+At 13, he went into the lumber regions of Steuben County, New York, and there and in western Pennsylvania, he was employed in the lumber and mill business until he was 18.

 Later in 1852, he entered the employ of the Fort St.Vrain Trading Post at the foot of the Rocky Mountains in Colorado.
-There he traded with the Sioux, Cheyenne, Arapaho, Kiowa, Comanche, and Apache Indians.
+He traded with the Sioux, Cheyenne, Arapaho, Kiowa, Comanche, and Apache Indians.
 In the fall of 1856, he partnered with Horace Green, employing more trappers to work along the headwaters of the Arkansas and Republican Rivers.
-In the spring of 1857, they traveled to Independence, Missouri where they disposed of their pelts.
+In the spring of 1857, they traveled to Independence, Missouri, where they disposed of their pelts.

-In August 1864, William married an English girl who had immigrated with her parents to the United States.
+In August 1864, William married an English girl who had immigrated to the United States with her parents.
 She became an expert in using the rifle and revolver and became her husband’s companion among the Indians.
 The couple would eventually have two children.

 Later, in 1864, Mathewson joined General James G. Blunt’s expedition as a scout, with whom he remained until the close of the Civil War.
-When the war was over, the government began sending troops out to subdue the Indians.
+The government began sending troops out to subdue the Indians when the war was over.
 Still, later orders came to the commander of the Western Department to get someone to go to the Indians and try to get them to come into peace negotiations.
-Mathewson was finally decided upon, and he was duly commissioned for the purpose.
-He started from Larned, Kansas, going to the mouth of the Little Arkansas River and, on the fourth day of his journey, came in sight of the Indian camp.
-He was entirely successful in his mission, and the desired council was held between the commissioners of the government and the Indians.
+Mathewson was finally decided upon and duly commissioned for the purpose.
+He started from Larned, Kansas, going to the mouth of the Little Arkansas River and, on the fourth day of his journey, saw the Indian camp.
+He was successful in his mission, and the desired council was held between the government’s commissioners and the Indians.

 In May 1866, he was presented with a beautiful pair of six-shooters with carved ivory handles, silver-mounted and inlaid with gold, by the Overland Transportation Company to recognize his saving 155 men and 147 wagons of government supplies.

 In 1867 Indians again took to the warpath, and Mathewson acted as mediator.
-He went to Junction City and telegraphed Washington, asking the recall of General Hancock and saying that he would take care of the Indians.
+He went to Junction City and telegraphed Washington, asking General Hancock’s recall and saying he would take care of the Indians.
 His request was complied with.
 He got the Indians together for another treaty, known as the Medicine Lodge Treaty, after which they ceded all their rights and title to lands in Kansas and Colorado to the government and went back to their reservations.

-For several years, he traveled with different tribes with the Quaker commission and afterward settled near Fort Sill, Oklahoma, where he remained there until 1876.
+For several years, he traveled with different tribes with the Quaker commission and settled near Fort Sill, Oklahoma, where he remained until 1876.
 Having a thorough knowledge of their customs and manners and understanding their speech, he was the only man who could travel among the Indians unmolested, as they both feared and respected him.
-During the years that he lived among the natives, he settled internal quarrels and did all in his power to keep them satisfied.
-During the years between 1865 and 1873, he saved 54 women and children from death at the hands of the Indians.
+During the years that he lived among the natives, he settled internal quarrels and did all in his power to satisfy them.
+Between 1865 and 1873, he saved 54 women and children from death at the hands of the Indians.
 One of these was a young woman captured in Texas by Kiowa Indians and brought into Kansas, where she escaped.
-Learning of her escape and a reward for her recapture, Mathewson determined to save the girl, trailed her, and, finding her more dead than alive, took her to Council Grove.
+Learning of her escape and a reward for her recapture, Mathewson, determined to save the girl, trailed her and, finding her more dead than alive, took her to Council Grove.
 After recovering, she married and lived for several years.
 Mathewson also arranged with a Kiowa chief to release two little girls held captive by them and whose parents were killed by the Indians.

 In 1868 Mathewson acquired a homestead near the Arkansas River, which would soon become the heart of the city of Wichita.
-There, he built a home and began a profitable career as a civic leader and banker.
+He built a home and began a profitable career as a civic leader and banker there.
 His first wife died on October 1, 1885, and he married for a second time to Mrs. Tarleton of Louisville, Kentucky, in May 1886.

 Later in life, he had asthma, and when he died on March 22, 1916, he was buried at Highland Cemetery in Wichita.
 At that time, he was referred to as “the original Buffalo Bill.”
 Not long after that, his son, William Mathewson Jr., received a letter from the more famous scout-turned-showman, Buffalo Bill Cody.
 The letter voiced Cody’s condolences and acknowledged that fellow frontiersman William Mathewson was truly the first “Buffalo Bill.”

-Although a man of great accomplishments, Mathewson’s lack of national fame was his own choice, he was a modest man who didn’t view his life as extraordinary, but rather, he did what needed doing.
+Although a man of great accomplishments, Mathewson’s lack of national fame was his own choice, he was a modest man who didn’t view his life as extraordinary; instead, he did what needed doing.
 Though he was approached by newspaper and magazine writers and dime-novel authors who wanted to tell the story of his life on the Western frontier, he always rejected the proposals.